-Miquel Barceló is an aeronautical engineer, doctor of computer science and professor at the Faculty of Computer Science of Barcelona of the UPC.
-He currently directs the Nova collection of Ediciones B. He is also the author of, among others, Science Fiction: Reading Guide, Paradoxes: Science in Science Fiction, Testimony of Narom (Juli Award Verne) and El otoño de las estrellas, the last two he has written together with Pedro Jorge Romero.
-Barceló has been the driving force behind the Award UPC of science fiction that, since 1991, sponsors the Social Council of the Universitat Politècnica de Catalunya · BarcelonaTech.
-As a recognized expert on the subject, he recommends the following novels of each decade.
+Miquel Barceló (1948-2021) was an aeronautical engineer, doctor in computer science and professor at the Barcelona Faculty of Informatics of the UPC.
+He directed the Nova collection of Ediciones B. Author of, among others, Ciencia ficción: Guía de lectura, Paradojas: Ciencia en la ciencia-ficción, Testimony de Narom (Juli Verne award) and El otoño de las estrellas , the last two have been written together with Pedro Jorge Romero.
+Barceló was the promoter of the Award UPC of science fiction that, since 1991, sponsors the Social Council of the Universitat Politècnica de Catalunya · BarcelonaTech.
+As a recognized expert on the subject, he recommended the following novels from each decade.

 In 1951, the first volume of one of the most famous and widely read series in science fiction appeared in book form.
 For many years it consisted of only three novels, but in 1982 it appeared in its sequel, Los límites de la fundación, which almost automatically won the Hugo Prize.
 By 1961 the initial trilogy had garnered a special Hugo in the best series of all time.

 The demolished man

 A fundamental work and the first Hugo Prize in history.
 It shows a perfect harmony of the elements of the mystery detective novel with those of science fiction, along with a rare literary quality in the science fiction of the first era.

 The fundamental characteristics of the novel are the rhythm and the narrative style, along with the correct social extrapolation and the vision of a world where telepathy is a present and daily factor and where no crime had been committed in the last hundred years.
 Also noteworthy is the richness in the psychological characterization of the characters, a rare feature in science fiction of the time.